 Our policy is to actively encourage the participation of clients and students in the life of the clinic.

-The interests of both of the clinic’s two primary consumer groups – clients (people with disorders of communication and their significant others) and speech pathology students in the Department of Human Communication Sciences – is reflected in the first two points of our mission statement:
+The interests of both of the clinic’s two primary consumer groups – clients (people with disorders of communication and their significant others) and speech pathology students in the Discipline of Speech Pathology – is reflected in the first two points of our mission statement: